BCAppsLimited/StreetAs/advanced-configuration-options.md

 | Split | The delivery line for this address will always be split. |
 | Keep | The delivery line for this address will always be printed as it was entered, commas and all. |

 That's everything we have in the Street As app.
-If you want to learn more about
+If you want to learn more about New Zealand Addresses, check out the [New Zealand Postal Addresses](/new-zealand-postal-addresses.md) topic.